The University Library offers guidance on various aspects of research data planning and management.

 The Norwegian Research Council and Horizon 2020 require projects to submit a data management plan (DMP).
 A DMP describes how data will be collected, processed and made available during the lifetime of the project and after the project has ended.
 A DMP should also describe how sensitive data are managed.

-The Norwegian Research Council and Horizon 2020 recommend the tool DMP Online to create data management plans: https://dmponline.dcc.ac.uk.
-DMP Online gives you the opportunity to create DMPs in accordance with requirements from different research funders (Unfortunately, the Norwegian Research Council is not yet registered).
+There are several different tools for creating data management plans.
+By using these tools you have the opportunity to create DMPs in accordance with requirements from different research funders.
 You can also share the DMP and others can edit it.
+Examples of tools are:

 The Norwegian Research Council research data policy (in Norwegian)